marmelab/react-admin/canAccess.md

 );
 ```

-In this example, users will see the list of last products and the list of last categories but they won't be able to see the list of last orders.
+In this example, users will see the list of last products and the list of last categories, but they won't be able to see the list of last orders.

 **Note**: [ra-rbac's `<Resource>` component](./AuthRBAC.md#resource) automatically checks for the `list`, `show`, `create` and `edit` actions, so you don't actually need to use `canAccess` if you want to restrict a whole resource.